virtualabs/btlejack/README.rst

 --------------------------------------

 I did not manage to hijack a BLE 5 connection at this time, as this attack is time-sensitive.
-My BLE 5 devices use a latency of 0, allowing no delay in this attack.
+My BLE 5 devices use a latency of 0, thus allowing no delay and causing this attack to fail.

-When I will get my hands on some legitimate BLE 5 devices, I will improve this attack.
+When I will get my hands on some legitimate BLE 5 devices, I will improve this.